IN THIS ARTICLE

 - Turn Compass Calibration ON.

-Images captured can be accessed by every (logged-in) user.
-This means that every user with a PIX4D account can export the captured images.
+Any (logged-in) user can access and export images captured.
 Another way to access the images would be by using a PIX4Dcloud license.
 The images should be first uploaded to PIX4Dcloud and then downloaded.

 Yes.
-You can only upload the images to the cloud for processing if you have the PIX4Dcloud or PIX4Dcloud Advanced license.
+You can only upload the images to the cloud for processing if you have the PIX4Dcloud or PIX4Dcloud Advanced license or trial.

-No. To process an accurate 3D model, you would need a valid PIX4Dcloud or PIX4Dmapper license.
+No. To process an accurate 3D model, you would need a valid PIX4Dcloud, PIX4Dmatic, or PIX4Dmapper license or trial.

-Pix4D customers and trial holders: For technical questions, contact our support team.
+For technical questions, Pix4D customers and trial holders can contact our support team.

-Please help us understand what you need most by sharing your use case and upvote other users' feedback on the Pix4D Community.
+Please help us understand what you need most by sharing your use case and upvoting other users' feedback on the Pix4D Community.